hackclub/some-assembly-required/guide/math/number-systems.md

 81 13 00 FO A8 C7 7D 01
 ```

 This part works the same as the binary part, but with 16 as our base instead of 2.
 So let's take one of our bytes from above, `7D`, as an example.
 We're going to go from right to left, just like in our binary example.
-You can also think of it as least significant digit to most significant digit, just like in decimal:
+You can also think of it as least significant digit to most significant digit, just like in decimal.

-- Our number is $7D$
+Our number is $7D$.

 - $D$ maps to $13$
   - $13 * 16^0 = 13$